-(A) EDIS shall complete its eligibility determination process and the development of an IFSP, if applicable.

-(B) The CSC shall determine eligibility for special education.

-(viii) Eligibility assessments shall be multidisciplinary and family-centered and shall incorporate the resources of the EDIS as necessary and appropriate.

-(ix) Upon completion of the evaluations, the CSC shall schedule an eligibility determination meeting at the local school, no later than 90 days prior to the toddler's third birthday.

-(A) The parents shall receive reasonable notice of the eligibility determination meeting, shall receive copies of any documents provided to the CSC, and shall have the right to participate in and provide input to the meeting.

-(B) EDIS and the CSC shall cooperate to develop an eligibility determination report based upon all available data, including that provided by EDIS and the parents, in accordance with paragraph (b) of this section.

-(x) If the toddler is found eligible for special education and related services, the CSC shall develop an individualized education program (IEP) in accordance with paragraph (b) of this section, and must implement the IEP on or before the toddler's third birthday.

-(xi) If the toddler's third birthday occurs during the period June through August (the traditional summer vacation period for school systems), the CSC shall complete the eligibility determination process and the development of an IEP before the end of the school year preceding the toddler's third birthday.
-An IEP must be prepared to ensure that the toddler enters preschool services with an instructional program at the start of the new school year.

-(xii) The full transition of a toddler shall occur on the toddler's third birthday unless the IFSP team and the CSC determine that an extended transition is in the best interest of the toddler and family.

-(A) An extended transition may occur when:

-(1) The toddler's third birthday falls within the last 6 weeks of the school year;

-(2) The family is scheduled to have a permanent change of station (PCS) within 6 weeks after a toddler's third birthday; or that extended EIS beyond the toddler's third birthday are necessary and appropriate, and if so, how long extended services will be provided.

-(3) The toddler's third birthday occurs after the end of the school year and before October 1.
+- (A) EDIS shall complete its eligibility determination process and the development of an IFSP, if applicable. - (B) The CSC shall determine eligibility for special education. - (viii) Eligibility assessments shall be multidisciplinary and family-centered and shall incorporate the resources of the EDIS as necessary and appropriate. - (ix) Upon completion of the evaluations, the CSC shall schedule an eligibility determination meeting at the local school, no later than 90 days prior to the toddler's third birthday. - (A) The parents shall receive reasonable notice of the eligibility determination meeting, shall receive copies of any documents provided to the CSC, and shall have the right to participate in and provide input to the meeting. - (B) EDIS and the CSC shall cooperate to develop an eligibility determination report based upon all available data, including that provided by EDIS and the parents, in accordance with paragraph (b) of this section. - (x) If the toddler is found eligible for special education and related services, the CSC shall develop an individualized education program (IEP) in accordance with paragraph (b) of this section, and must implement the IEP on or before the toddler's third birthday. - (xi) If the toddler's third birthday occurs during the period June through August (the traditional summer vacation period for school systems), the CSC shall complete the eligibility determination process and the development of an IEP before the end of the school year preceding the toddler's third birthday.
+An IEP must be prepared to ensure that the toddler enters preschool services with an instructional program at the start of the new school year. - (xii) The full transition of a toddler shall occur on the toddler's third birthday unless the IFSP team and the CSC determine that an extended transition is in the best interest of the toddler and family. - (A) An extended transition may occur when: - (1) The toddler's third birthday falls within the last 6 weeks of the school year; - (2) The family is scheduled to have a permanent change of station (PCS) within 6 weeks after a toddler's third birthday; or - (3) The toddler's third birthday occurs after the end of the school year and before October 1.